Dk143gurjar/Dilkhush/README.md

 Together, we can make 𝐃𝐤𝐦𝐮𝐬𝐢𝐜 **better**!

-## 👨🏻‍💻 Authors & contributors

-The original setup of this repository is by [https://t.me/Dk143gurjar](https://github.com/Dilkhush).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/Dk143gurjar/Dilkhush/contributors).

 ## ⚠️ Security

 𝐃𝐤𝐦𝐮𝐬𝐢𝐜 follows good practices of security, but 100% security cannot be assured.
 Dkmusic is provided **"as is"** without any **warranty**.
 Use at your own risk.